Discover resources available to our donor families for honoring loved ones who shared the gift of life.

 • Donor Network West – California OPO

-• The establishment of a DCC for an OPO is a recommendation from NASEM as part of a longer list of suggestions the committee advised OPOs to execute within five years of its publishing.
+• The establishment of a DCC for an OPO is a recommendation from the National Academies of Sciences, Engineering, and Medicine (NASEM) committee as part of a longer list of suggestions the committee advised OPOs to execute within five years of its publishing.
 View NASEM’s fill report at Realizing the Promise of Equity in the Organ Transplantation System (2022).
 You may download the free PDF as a guest user.

 For further questions, please reach out to your hospital’s donation coordinator or email contact.us@dnaz.org.